quickwit-oss/tantivy/doc/src/index-fileformats.md

 # Tantivy index file formats
 This document defines the index file formats used in Tantivy.

-Tantivy has one metadata json file for each index and a few files for each segment, each file storing a specific datastructure.
+Tantivy has one metadata json file for each index and a bunch of files for each segment, each file storing a specific datastructure.

-## Index metadata json
+## Index metadata
 For a given index, Tantivy stores the following metadata in a json file `meta.json` :
 - the list of segments with its metadata id, max_doc, deletes ;
 - the index schema represented by the list of fields with name, type and option data ;